Now is the time for marching,

 Parliamentary Recruiting Committee poster, 1915

 This poster serves as a reminder that the devastating fighting on the Western Front during the First World War took place only a relatively short distance away from Sussex across the English Channel.
 For example, Ypres, shown on the poster by the soldier's left foot, lay only 125 miles away from Ashdown Forest.
 The constant rumble of the heavy bombardments could be heard, as the headmaster of Fletching School, Robert Saunders, noted in a letter to his son in Canada: 'The great blot on everything is the thud and throb of the guns night and day in France, and yesterday I could even hear them indoors.'
-(Source: The National Archives)
+2

 (Left) Early recruitment poster for the Southdown battalions of the Royal Sussex Regiment